funvill/funvill.github.io/_posts/2013-05-19-the-giant-claw-game-problems.md

 ---
-title: The Giant Claw Game! - Problems
+title: "The Giant Claw Game! - Problems"
 date: 2013-05-19 21:41:00
+categories:
-categories: Projects
+- Projects
+slug: the-giant-claw-game-problems

 ---

 The Giant claw game can be broken down in to a few parts.
 The Claw, The Joystick, The Gantry/Cube, The XY table, The Cart, Control system

 <strong>The Claw </strong>